Conflux-Chain/go-conflux-sdk/api.md

 type BulkTraceCaller BulkCallerCore
 ```

-BulkTraceCaller used for bulk call rpc in one request to imporve efficiency
+BulkTraceCaller used for bulk call rpc in one request to improve efficiency

 #### func  NewBulkTraceCaller